deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](figures/figures_6_1.png)

-> 🔼 The figure is a pie chart showing the percentage of human preference for Framer compared to other video interpolation methods.
+> 🔼 The figure is a pie chart showing the results of a human preference test comparing Framer with several other video interpolation methods, indicating that Framer is overwhelmingly preferred.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Reults on human preference.